rems-project/reviewing-good-and-bad-reasons/reviewing-good-and-bad-reasons.md

 a day.
 Reviewers have to form a judgement, and sometimes will understand things better than the authors despite the mismatch of investment, but one should be cautious of assuming that one's first reaction is necessarily correct.
-One should also be cautious of confusing suggestions (or whims!)  and requirements, or of arguing that substantially different research or exposition would be needed.
+One should also be cautious of arguing that substantially different research or exposition would be needed.
 The authors may already have been there and tried that, and in any case one has to review the paper at hand, not some hypothetical other.
+And one should be cautious of
-In writing a review, it's important to distinguish the main points justifying your view from random thoughts and suggestions.
+confusing suggestions (or whims!)  and requirements; in writing a review, it's important to distinguish the main points justifying your view from random thoughts and suggestions.

 They also highlight the need for reviewers to be dispassionate and